Documentation/Advanced/Plugins & DevTools

 persist(options?)

-Automatically synchronizes the flow state with browser storage (localStorage or sessionStorage).
+Automatically synchronizes the flow state with browser storage (localStorage, sessionStorage, or indexedDB).

 • options.key: Custom storage key string.
 Defaults to fracto_flow_{flowKey}.